Fish (singer): Acting

-Fish was offered and accepted a part in the 1986 film Highlander (for which Marillion were also offered the soundtrack) but he eventually had to turn it down, owing to his tour commitments with the band.
+Fish was offered and accepted a part in the 1986 film Highlander, for which Marillion were also offered the soundtrack, but he eventually had to turn it down owing to his tour commitments with the band.
 Fish first appeared on terrestrial television as himself in the "More Bad News" episode of the series The Comic Strip Presents... in 1988.

 His first acting role was as a guest star in an episode of Zorro called "The Newcomers" (aired 10 February 1991) but a more prominent role was as the thug Ferguson alongside John Sessions in Jute City, a four-part 1991 BBC drama based on a group of Masonic ruffians.

 In 1994, he appeared in Chasing the Deer, a film set during the 1745 Jacobite rebellion, as Angus Cameron.
 He also missed out on a role in Braveheart.
 He spent two days with Mel Gibson in London who kept asking him to be involved but he was committed to touring his Suits album instead.

-In 1998, he appeared as David Lawson in series 14, episode 44 of the ITV series The Bill, titled "Manhunt" and was aired on 16 April.

-He played Derek Trout, a record producer in the 1998 series, The Young Person's Guide To Becoming A Rock Star.
+In 1998, he appeared as David Lawson in series 14, episode 44 of the ITV series The Bill, titled "Manhunt", and played Derek Trout, a record producer in the series The Young Person's Guide To Becoming A Rock Star.

 He appeared as Barry Judd in a 2000 episode of the TV detective series Rebus alongside John Hannah.

-Later in 2000, Fish would go on to act this time in the popular Scottish detective television programme Taggart episode number 48, "Skin Deep".
+Later that year he appeared in episode number 48, "Skin Deep", of the popular Scottish detective television programme Taggart.

 In 2001, he auditioned (unsuccessfully) for the James Bond film Die Another Day.
 He then went on to appear in two episodes of Snoddy, a short-lived Scottish television sitcom.

 In 2004, Fish played Finlay Price in the TV movie Quite Ugly One Morning alongside James Nesbitt, Eddie Marsan and Annette Crosbie.

-Fish appeared as Old Nick, a camp homosexual in the 2002 crime comedy film 9 Dead Gay Guys.
+Fish appeared as Old Nick, a camp homosexual, in the 2002 crime comedy film 9 Dead Gay Guys.

-In the 2005 film, The Jacket, Fish appeared alongside Adrien Brody and Keira Knightley as a patient in a mental institution, Jimmy Fleischer, and he played Uncle Jimmy in the 2012 comedy drama Electric Man.
+In the 2005 film The Jacket, Fish appeared alongside Adrien Brody and Keira Knightley as a patient in a mental institution, Jimmy Fleischer, and he played Uncle Jimmy in the 2012 comedy drama Electric Man.